patsobo/grading-tool/README.md

 Another possible consideration is expanding the tool to work beyond just Java programs.
 This should be a relatively simple upgrade to make if wanted.

-I also thought it would be pretty cool if the tool could make an educated guess for the partner based on the submission comment.
+I also think it would be pretty cool if the tool could make an educated guess for the partner based on the submission comment.

+Also, if the prompy page found on the CSCI 306 web page could somehow be integrated (maybe even just opening on firefox), that would be pretty useful too.

-This tool could possibly be extended to be useful for classes beyond the computer science department; however, this is unlikely, considering Canvas has a "SpeedGrader" tool that looks way better than mine.
-This tool is really helpful for submissions that need to be compiled or whatever outside of the Canvas website and can't just be viewed with a document previewer or something.
+Jgrader could possibly be extended to be useful for classes beyond the computer science department; however, this is unlikely, considering Canvas has a "SpeedGrader" tool that looks way better than mine.
+Jgrader is really only helpful for submissions that need to be compiled or whatever outside of the Canvas website and can't just be viewed with a document previewer or something.

 Read the documents inside the `public` folder to try and get a better idea of how this project is structure if you want to make changes.
 I don't claim I'm a master of making script tools (quite the opposite), so if something makes no sense and those admittedly poorly-written documents are don't clarify anything, please email me at psobolew@mines.edu with questions as well.